 The woodwinds as a family have very complex radiation patterns.
 Only when all the keys are down is the radiation directly from the bell of the instrument.
 Under all other playing conditions, the radiation is by way of the open key holes and the bell.
-While the interested reader will want to know more about these characteristics (see reference 3), we show in Figure 11 a basic summary of the microphone positions that give a smooth pickup over the entire frequency range of the various instruments.
+Figure 10 shows a basic summary of the microphone positions that give smooth pickup over the entire frequency range of the various instruments.

-For the straight reed instruments (clarinet, oboe, English horn), the best microphone position is about one-third the distance from the bell to the mouthpiece, placed about the same distance out from the instrument, as shown at Figure 11a.
+For the straight reed instruments (clarinet, oboe, English horn), the best microphone position is about one-third the distance from the bell to the mouthpiece, placed about the same distance out from the instrument, as shown in Figure 10a.
 The flute does not have a reed, so radiation is from the mouthpiece as well as from the open key holes.
-The position shown at Figure 11b favors the lower portion of the instrument slightly, but is recommended because it diminishes some of the "breathiness" of the instrument.
-The saxophone, because of its S-shape, allows a placement along the bell that is also at the requisite position from the keyholes, as shown at Figure 11c.
+The position shown in Figure 10b favors the lower portion of the instrument slightly, but is recommended because it diminishes some of the "breathiness" of the instrument.
+The saxophone, because of its S-shape, allows a placement along the bell that is also at the requisite position from the keyholes, as shown in Figure 10c.